madhuneupane/RentO/README.md

 ## Run FrontEnd

- Visit the Frontend folder in the new terminal.
+ Visit the frontend folder in the new terminal.
  - Run `npm install`
  - Run `npm start`